civol/logic_tools/README.md

 ## To do
-* Update the code of simplify_qm so that it uses the optimized LogicTool::Cover class and minimal\_column\_covers methods.
+* Update the code of simplify_qm so that it uses the optimized LogicTool::Cover class.